 In general, the shorter the ingredient list, the better the product.
 If you use good meat, have good manufacturing practices, and care about the health of your customers, then you don't need to fill your products with junk.

 That's why Chomps Original Beef only has:

-100% grass-fed beef, water, sea salt, encapsulated lactic acid, celery juice, black pepper, red pepper, garlic powder, and coriander.
+100% grass-fed and finished beef, water, sea salt, encapsulated lactic acid, celery juice, black pepper, red pepper, garlic powder, and coriander.

 Nothing more, nothing less!

 Choose companies that prioritize health over efficiency